devonostendorf/hector/README.md

 A simple system to manage your collections, used to illustrate how to build a web application with the Kohana framework.

-See [https://devonostendorf.com/tag/hector](https://devonostendorf.com/tag/hector) for tutorial posts that walk through this code
+See [https://devonostendorf.com/tag/hector](https://devonostendorf.com/2015/11/hector-wrap-up/) for a summary of the tutorial posts that walk through this code.

 # Kohana PHP Framework